qendil/qendil/CONTRIBUTING.md

 - Run `pnpm dev --host=0.0.0.0` to start the development server.

+  - Using `--host=0.0.0.0` is required to allow access from the same local network.
+You can also use your host's IP address instead.
   - WSL users will need to [port forward][3] the port to the WSL VM.

 - Run `pnpm preview:android --device --serve=192.168.1.94:3000` where